EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 This says to install a service called 'nginx' from the 'ingress-nginx' package in the 'ingress-nginx' chart, and to configure it with a file found at /packages/ops/configs/nginx-ingress-aws-values.yml.

-## Upgrade Classic LoadBalancer to Application LoadBalancer
-**This step cannot be done until the ingress-nginx service installation step has completed, which requires the associated ACM Certificate to be validated**

-By default, Kubernetes LoadBalancer Services will create Classic LoadBalancers in AWS.
-There are features of Application LoadBalancers we'd like to have though.
-In the AWS web client, go to EC2 -> Load Balancing -> Load Balancers.
-There should be one Classic loadbalancer there.
-If there are others from other projects, find the one that the cluster just made; clicking through to its VPC should show whether it's the one you're looking for (the VPC should be named ```eksctl-<cluster_name>-cluster```).

-When you've highlighted the correct LB, click on the tab Migration, then click the button Launch ALB Migration Wizard.
-You shouldn't have to select anything on the page that comes up, just hit Create and then Close once it finishes.

-When you go back to the Load Balancer list, make note of the DNS name of the Application loadbalancer you just created.
-It should be similar to the name of the classic one.

-Highlight the new ALB and click on the Listeners tab.
-Select the HTTPS:443 listener and click Edit.
-There should be one entry under Default Action(s), and it should be Forward To `<ID of both load balancers>`.
-Click the pencil icon on the left to edit it, then open the accordion for Group-Level Stickiness, check the checkbox next to Enable Up To and switch 'hours' to 'days', leaving it as 'Enable up to 1 days'.
-(Several hours would also be an acceptable setting; we just don't want connections to time out after an hour).
-Click the checkmark at the bottom of this accordion, then the Update button near the top of the screen.

 ## Set up Simple Email Service

 You need to set up Simple Email Service so that login links can be sent.